 Take Home Points

-?
-CrM supplementation taken with Carbohydrate elicits a greater muscle Creatine uptake
+- CrM supplementation taken with carbohydrates elicits a greater muscle creatine uptake

 However, it does seem sensible to take a break if for example, you’re on holiday, and training, nutrition, etc. has been relaxed